mlflow/mlflow/docs/source/search-runs.rst

 Python
 ^^^^^^

-:py:func:`MlflowClient.search_runs() <mlflow.client.MlflowClient.search_runs>` or :py:func:`mlflow.search_runs`
+:py:func:`mlflow.client.MlflowClient.search_runs()` or :py:func:`mlflow.search_runs()`
-take the same arguments to the above UI examples and more!
+take the same arguments as the above UI examples and more!
 They return a list of all the runs that match the specified filters.
 Your best resource is the dosctrings for each of these functions, but here are some useful examples.